 The advantages of really optimizing your images like suggested above are many.
 Not only will your content article be treated as higher level content, but Google will probably start sending you traffic through image searches.
 All the tips above optimize your images for the image search function and will bring you perhaps tons of traffic to your website before long.
 This can be a nice boost to your business early-on when you need it most.
 Over time I notice few drops in image search traffic, so this is an incredible long-term traffic generation strategy as well as short-term.

 #8 – Pull in other media.
-Add a map if it fits.
+Add a map if it fits (Thai restaurants in the area?).
 Add quotes from experts in your niche about the subject you’re writing about.
-Add a video.
-Add a screenshot of a Twitter tweet you saw that was appropriate to the subject.
+Add a video of Thai food.
+Add a screenshot of a Twitter tweet about Thai food you saw that was appropriate to the subject.
 Add a sound file.
 In short, add anything that adds to your article and makes it better and different from what others in your food blog niche are producing!

 #9 – Break up the formatting.
 Use heading tags, bold, big, italicized text, bullets, and different size fonts.
 A 1,500 word article can be a long read, or, if properly formatted, could be just right.
 With longer length articles, proper formatting to break up huge blocks of normal text is crucial to hold the interest of your readers.

 #10 – Keep your tone friendly and helpful.
 Once you know who your readers are, you can try to write to connect with them.
 One thing you definitely need to do is be yourself.
 Be your best self.
 Try to keep a good tone, a consistent tone of voice across all of your content.